 FAQs on protective measures to help contain COVID-19

-All our Museums are open again.
-You can find the opening hours on our website.
+All museums of the Bayerische Staatsgemäldesammlungen are open again.
+The opening hours can be found on our website.

 What crowd-control measures are in place?